oronymzy/tips/docs/usgytdl.md

 - Change the output template option to `-o "%(uploader)s's %(playlist)s-%(playlist_id)s %(playlist_index)s - %(title)s-%(id)s.%(ext)s"` when downloading a playlist to include information in the filenames related to the video's playlist.
     - Change the output template option to `-o "%(playlist_index)s - %(title)s-%(id)s.%(ext)s"` for more compact filenames.
     - Add the `--ignore-errors` option to continue downloading even if download errors are encountered.
 This can be useful if one or more videos in the playlist are unavailable.
+- Add the `--min-sleep-interval 10 --max-sleep-interval 60` option when downloading a playlist to sleep a random number of seconds, limited to between 10 and 60 seconds, before each individual download in the playlist.
+Be aware that this sleep also applies to non-video downloads, such as subtitles and thumbnail images.

 ## explanation